fluxcd/image-reflector-controller/docs/spec/v1beta1/imagerepositories.md

 To exclude certain tags, the `spec.exclusionList` field can be used to specify a list of regex expressions.
 Any tags that match any of the regex expressions, will be excluded from the final tag list.
-If `spec.exclusionList` is empty, by default the regex `"^.*\\.sig$"` is used to exclude all tags ending with `.sig`, since these are [Cosign](https://github.com/sigstore/cosign) generated objects and not valid images.
+If `spec.exclusionList` is empty, by default the regex `"^.*\\.sig$"` is used to exclude all tags ending with `.sig`, since these are [Cosign](https://github.com/sigstore/cosign) generated objects and not container images which can be deployed on a Kubernetes cluster.

 ## Status